Local Service Overview

 - Trial, where each party presents evidence and legal arguments before the court

-Remedies that may be available
+Why remedies that may be available can matter in St. Catharines

 Depending on the facts of the dispute, possible remedies may include: